standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 layout: post
 ---

-The [Rust language] and the Rust community are really interesting if you are interested in building better quality systems software.
+The [Rust language] and the Rust community are really interesting if you are want to build better quality systems software.

 - The language is specifically designed to make it easier to build reliable software.